Skip to main content

 Insight Cities’ Downtown Pest Tour can act as a perfect introduction to the complexity of Budapest, with stops outside the magnificent Parliament building, St. Stephen’s Basilica, and Heroes’ Square.
 Along the way, your local expert guide will help you grasp Pest, the financial and cultural center of Hungary, where construction boomed after the city gained prominence as the second capital of the Austro-Hungarian empire.
 Signs of that momentous 19th-century rise are everywhere to be found on this city tour, in sweeping river promenades, art nouveau facades, grand squares, and boulevards.
 Your historian guide will also make sure to help you explore the impact of Pest’s 20th-century tragedies, from the devastating genocide of its Jewish citizens in the Holocaust to the decades of suppression behind the Iron Curtain.
 You’ll conclude with a whole new appreciation for this sophisticated modern capital, a city often at odds with the trends of contemporary Hungarian politics.

-Art and Culture events in Budapest
+Fall Art and Culture events in Budapest

 A black-and-white photo showing a man accepting an award on stage at a Film Society convention in 1979